Cockroaches - (German, American, Oriental)

 The German roach is the most common one to be found indoors and is attracted to water.
 By reducing access to water sources in your home can help reduce a roach infestation.
 Cleaning daily and properly sorting your food can also help prevent an infestation.

-Roaches enter homes in search of food, water and shelter.
+Roaches enter homes in search of food, water, and shelter.
 If they have infested an area, they can quickly multiply.
 This poses a threat to your comfort and health.
-It is important to rid your home of roaches before the infestation occurs, as they are know to carry bacteria.
-This bacteria can result is food poisoning, diarrhea, allergies and skin rashes.
+It is important to rid your home of roaches before the infestation occurs, as they are known to carry bacteria.
+This bacteria can result is food poisoning, diarrhea, allergies, and skin rashes.
 If they are found in large numbers, you can even smell them.

 Before deciding how to kill the roaches, you need to develop a plan.
 More than one treatment method is usually required for the most effective results.